-LETTER FROM OUR CHAIRMAN & CEO1
+LETTER FROM OUR CHAIRMAN & CEO 1

-TABLE OF CONTENTS2
+TABLE OF CONTENTS 2

-NOTICE OF 2021 ANNUAL MEETING OF SHAREHOLDERS 3
+NOTICE OF 2022 ANNUAL MEETING OF SHAREHOLDERS 3

-Performance Highlights4
+Performance Highlights 4

-Compensation Highlights6

-Shareholders' Say on Pay: Outreach and Shareholder Input
+Shareholders' Say on Pay: Outreach and Shareholder Input 7

-ESG: Environmental, Social and Governance8
+ESG: Environmental, Social and Governance 8

-Corporate Governance Highlights13
+Corporate Governance Highlights 9

 Diversity Is an Important Factor in Consideration of

-Potential and Incumbent Directors15
+Potential and Incumbent Directors1 1

 ITEM 1.
-ELECTION OF DIRECTORS16

-Our Directors

-Our Corporate Governance Principles22

-Board of Directors - Committees23

-Other Governance Matters25

-COMPENSATION DISCUSSION & ANALYSIS26

-CEO Compensation Determinations26

-Compensation Determinations for Named Executive

-Officers Other than the CEO29

-Committee Process and Determinations34

-Company Performance36

-Key Pay Practices41

-Committee Commitments and Principles41

-Key Executive Compensation Program Elements45

-Pay Structure and Risk Mitigation47

-Summary Compensation Table

-Treatment of Timing of Compensation52

-Use of Non-GAAD Measures 52

-UMMARY COMPENSATION TABLE .53

-Grants of Plan-Based Awards .
-54

-Stock Unit Awards and Grant Date Fair Value under ASC

-718 .
-55

-Additional Information about Compensation Paid

-to the Named Executive Officers .
-55

-Outstanding Equity Awards at Fiscal Year-End .
-56

-Option Exercises and Stock Units Vested or Converted .
-57

-Post-Employment Payments Discussion .
-58

-Non-Employee Director Compensation .
-59

-Certain Relationships and Related Transactions .
-60

-CEO Pay Ratio .
-61

-Compensation Committee Report On Executive

-Compensation .
-62

-TEM 2.
-AN ADVISORY VOTE TO APPROVE EXECUTIVE

-OMPENSATION (SAY ON PAY) .62

-TEM 3.
-RATIFICATION OF APPOINTMENT OF INDEPENI EGISTERED PUBLIC ACCOUNTING FIRM

-ENEFICIAL OWNERSHIP .65

-Ownership of Directors and Executive Officers .
-65

-Beneficial Owners with more than Five Percent of our

-common stock .
-66

-Beneficial Ownership by Employees .
-67

-QUESTIONS & ANSWERS ABOUT

-HE ANNUAL MEETING .67

-THER MATTERS .70

-NOTICE OF 2021 ANNUAL MEETING OF SHAREHOLDERS

-TIME AND DATE: Wednesday, May 26, 2021 at 9:30 a.m., Central Time VIRTUAL-ONLY ACCESS: As last year, the 2021 Annual Meeting of Shareholders will be virtual-only.
-Anyone may enter the meeting as a guest in listen-only mode, and shareholders as of the record date and holders of valid proxies may attend and participate in the meeting only, vote electronically and submit questions before and during the meeting by visiting www.meetingcenter.io/293245867 at the meeting date and time.
-The password for the meeting is SF2021.
-If you plan to attend the virtual meeting, please refer to Questions & Answers about the Annual Meeting on page 67 for details.
-Board Recommendation Page Reference Election of Directors, each as nominated by the Board of Directors (the "Board") For 16 ITEMS OF BUSINESS: An advisory vote to approve executive compensation (Say on Pay) For 62 Ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2021 For 63 Transaction of such other business as may properly come before our 2021 Annual Meeting of Shareholders RECORD DATE: You are entitled to vote only if you were a Stifel Financial Corp. shareholder at the close of business on March 29, 2021 VOTING BY PROXY: Your vote is very important.
-By April 9, 2021, we will have sent to certain of our shareholders a Notice of Internet Availability of Proxy Materials ("Notice").
-The Notice includes instructions on how to access our Proxy Statement and 2020 Annual Report to Shareholders and vote online or by telephone, no later than close of business on May 25, 2021.
-If you received a paper copy of the proxy card, you may mail your proxy vote in the provided envelope.

-For additional information about our Annual Meeting, see the Questions & Answers about the Annual Meeting, beginning on page 67.

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to be held on May 26, 2021: Our Proxy Statement and 2020 Annual Report are available at: www.investorvote.com/sf or stifel.com/investor-relations/annual-reports
+ELECTION OF DIRECTORS12 2

+Our Directors1 2

+Our Corporate Governance Principles1 8

+Committees of the Board of Directors1 9

+Other Governance Matters2 1

+COMPENSATION DISCUSSION & ANALYSIS22 2

+Committee Process and Determinations 2

+Company Performance24 4

+Executive Compensation Determinations for 202129 9

+2021 Compensation Determinations for

+Named Executive Officers 0

+Key Pay Practices 4

+Committee Commitments and Principles 4

+Key Executive Compensation Program Elements 38 8

+Pay Structure and Risk Mitigation40 0

+Summary Compensation Table Treatment of Timing of Compensation4 5

+Use of Non-GAAP Measures 4

+SUMMARY COMPENSATION TABLE46 Grants of Plan-Based Awards47 Stock Unit Awards and Grant Date Fair Value under ASC 718 48 Additional Information about Compensation Paid to the Named Executive Officers Outstanding Equity Awards at Fiscal Year-End49 Option Exercises and Stock Units Vested or Converted50 Post-Employment Payments Discussion51 Non-Employee Director Compensation52 Certain Relationships and Related Transactions CEO Pay Ratio54 Compensation Committee Report On Executive Compensation.
+55 ITEM 2.
+AN ADVISORY VOTE TO APPROVE EXECUTIVE COMPENSATION (SAY ON PAY)55 COMPENSATION (SAY ON PAY)55 ITEM 3.
+RATIFICATION OF APPOINTMENT OF INDEPENDENT COMPENSATION (SAY ON PAY)

+NOTICE OF 2022 ANNUAL MEETING OF SHAREHOLDERS

+TIME AND DATE: Monday, June 13, 2022 at 9:30 a.m., Central Time VIRTUAL-ONLY ACCESS: As in recent years, the 2022 Annual Meeting of Shareholders will be vir as a guest in listen-only mode, only shareholders as of the record date and participate in the meeting, vote electronically and submit question visiting www.meetnow.global/MD6XKL5 at the meeting date and tim meeting, please refer to Questions & Answers about the Annual Meeting and holders of valid provises before and during the rie.
+If you plan to attend the ries may attend neeting by ne virtual E Board Recommendation Page Reference ► Election of Directors, each as nominated by the Board of Directors (the "Board") For 12 ITEMS OF BUSINESS: An advisory vote to approve executive compensation (Say on Pay) For 55 Ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2022 For 56 Transaction of such other business as may properly come be Shareholders fore our 2021 Annual Me eeting of RECORD DATE: You are entitled to vote if you were a shareholder at the close of business. ess on April 14, 2022 VOTING BY PROXY: Your vote is very important.
+By April 29, 2022, we will have sent to cert Internet Availability of Proxy Materials ("Notice").
+The Notice includes in Statement and 2021 Annual Report to Shareholders and vote online or business on June 10, 2022.
+If you received a paper copy of the proxy of provided envelope. nstructions on how to acc r by telephone, no later th ess our Proxy nan close of

+For additional information about our Annual Meeting, see the Questions & Answers about the Annual Meeting, beginning on page 60.

+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to be held on June 13, 2022: Our Proxy Statement and 2021 Annual Report are available at: stifel.com/investor-relations/annual-reports